risclite/verilog-divider/README.md

 "n" is the shift result of divisor.

-"q" is the subtraction result, which is the "XLEN-i-1" bit of quotient.
+"q" is the comparison result, which is the "XLEN-i-1" bit of quotient.

 "d" is the remainder of this operation or the dividend of the next operation.